 Plan your visit to the Cité of Carcassonne: Practical Info

-Here’s a few info to organise your next visit to the walled town!
+Here’s a little info to organise your next visit to the walled town!

 Buy your tickets to the Château Comtal